ET-CS/dry/README.md

 ```

 ### templating = True
-By enabling templating in the settings dry will pass the templates inside Jinja2 templating engine
+By enabling templating in the settings Dry will pass the templates inside Jinja2 templating engine
 which enables you to:
 * Implement inheritence and other useful Jinja2 features.
 * use the `{{ css('file') }}` and `{{ js('file') }}` inside the templates. this will embedded into the html the minified js or css file from the same project. for example let say you have 2 files `index.html` and `index.css`, by using `{{ css('index') }} inside `index.html` the result minified css of `index.css` will be embedded into the final minified html of `index.html`.